 A lot of people are not traveling internationally right now because of the “red tape” you need to cut through.
-It may be intimidating to simply get paperwork done to travel to a foreign country!
+It may be intimidating to simply get the paperwork done to travel to a foreign country!
 Then you need to figure out what is required to get back home.

 What documents do you need to fill out beforehand?
 Where can you get a COVID test in a foreign country so you'll be allowed back in the United States?

 We used to love staying in a country a few days following a cruise, pre-pandemic.
-That way, we could explore on land afterwards to see more of the city and its surrounding areas.
+That way, we could explore on land afterward to see more of the city and its surrounding areas.
 But now, we come back to the United States as soon as the cruise ends.

 Why?
 Because cruises simplify the logistics of figuring out how to get a COVID test to return to the United States.
 They test onboard.

 For example, our last stop on a Danube River cruise with Emerald Cruises was in Budapest, Hungary.
-Instead of staying in Hungary afterwards, we decided to return to the U.S. the day the cruise ended.
+Instead of staying in Hungary afterward, we decided to return to the U.S. the day the cruise ended.
 We were so grateful that Emerald Cruises took away the guesswork of where we could get a COVID test to return home.

 Cruise Lines are Sailing with Reduced Capacity